:

 Check-In Survey Results (October 2020)

-Jason VanDorstenAnnouncements, Current Events, NewsNovember 8, 2020 Leave a comment0
+Jason VanDorstenAnnouncements, Current Events, NewsNovember 8, 20200

 A couple weeks ago, the leadership of our church sent out an online survey to get feedback from our local body here at RBC.
 As we move into colder months, the weather impacts our ability to host outdoor ministry activities, so your feedback is very helpful as we consider how best to steward our ministries in this season.
 Within the next few weeks, you can expect to hear from the elders regarding any adjustments to our COVID requirements for indoor gatherings.